pi-lar/neuropil/doc/source/ngizerodiscovery.rst

-The point is: we are able to compare attributes of any token in a easy and fast way, yielding a result that matches the probablility of our bloom filter.
+The point is: we are able to compare attributes of any token in a easy and fast way, yielding a result that matches the probability of our bloom filter.
 Thus we are filtering many wrong or malicious uses of services or data content without actually understanding the meaning of what has been send.

 In the first step we compare two message intent token if they share the same subject: